 The average grade in each first-year course should fall within the range of 2.9-3.1 based on the University of Georgia School of Law's grading system.
 Variations from this rule are allowed with permission from the dean.
-Though not mandatory for first-year courses, the school's suggested grade distribution guidelines are as follows:
+Though not mandatory, the school's suggested grade distribution guidelines are as follows: